Introducing Postdoc Career Success

 The cost of Postdoc Career Success for institutions depends on factors including the numbers of participants to be enrolled and options such as the webinars and the number of mentoring hours required for each researcher.

-By way of a guide, however, we guarantee that any program drawn from the components described here and involving no more than 3 hours of mentoring time per participant, will cost less per capita than the regular price for researchers signing up independently (US$597).
+By way of a guide, however, we guarantee that any program drawn from the components described here and involving no more than 3 hours of mentoring time per participant, will cost substantially less per capita than the regular price for researchers signing up independently (US$597).
 In addition, webinars and peer-mentoring are options offered only to institutions.

 Additional program benefits